Worldwide Guide to Women in Leadership

 Abuse

-2003-07 Minister of Social Justice and Regeneration
+2003-07 Minister for Social Justice and Regeneration

-2007- Minister of Health and Social Services
+2007-11 Minister for Health and Social Services

 Candidate for Leader of